Software Architecture

 The Decision-Based Paradigm Conversely, a different definition reorients architecture away from “drawing boxes and lines” and towards the element of decision-making.
 In this view, software architecture is defined as “the set of principal design decisions governing a system” (Taylor et al. 2009).
 An architectural decision is deemed principal if its impact is far-reaching.
 This perspective implies that architecture is not merely the end result, but the culmination of rationale, context, and the compromises made by stakeholders over the historical evolution of the software system.

 Divergent Perspective: The Architecture vs. Design Debate A recurring debate within the literature is the precise boundary between architecture and design.
-Grady Booch famously noted, “All architecture is design, but not all design is architecture” (Booch 1999).
+Grady Booch famously noted, “All architecture is design, but not all design is architecture” (Booch et al. 2005).
 However, the industry has historically struggled to define where architecture ends and design begins, often relying on the flawed concept of “detailed design”.

 The literature heavily criticizes the notion that architecture is simply design without detail.
 Asserting that architecture represents a “small set of big design decisions” or is restricted to a certain page limit is dismissed as “utter nonsense” (Clements et al. 2010).
 Architectural decisions can be highly detailed—such as mandating specific XML schemas, thread-safety constraints, or network latency limits.